Daniel-Nkunga/Science-Fair/Logbook/Logbook.md

 #### September 20th - September 21st 2023
 Corresponded with Rob Cooper from the BBC to aquire footage for later training AI.
 This footage has been used before to train an AI model to read lips for Lipnet's lip reading model.
 Aquiring and using require a form and is valid for a year.
 Because using the footage requires extra citations to use in research environments, most photos and videos in this research will be done by Daniel or other volunteers as opposed to showing the BBC footage.
 The footage will still be used to train the AI however.
+The footage can be accessed [here](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html).

 #### September 25th - September  2023
 Working on updating environment to run Ostadabbas's code of projecting the Dlib facial landmarks onto a 3D model.
 Despite earlier notes stating that it was understood how to make environments, it is still not a smooth process to get them running.